pitocoofc/Ndj-lib/README.md

 https://github.com/pitocoofc/NDJ-LIB-HUB.git

+ATENÇÃO:
+O hub não está funcionando? você pode arrumar diretamente...utilize npm ou git clone e remova manualmente os arquivos inúteis

+Is the hub not working?
+You can fix it directly...use npm or git clone and manually remove the unnecessary files.

 # Bug (14:39 Brasilia Time)

 I noticed that the option to copy the normal code is completely bugged and joining it all together...
 This isn't a problem with the library and I don't see a way to fix it...
 I'm thinking of a...